 To secure your garage from wind and rain damage, cover the windows with plywood in much the same manner your homes windows will be covered.

 Secure Items Stored in Your Garage

 Make sure all small items are stored in plastic bins.
 Put the largest items closest to the walls first to help protect the inner walls should the garage door fail.

 Get a Wind Resistant Door

-Call the team at Quick Name to have a wind resistant door installed.
+Call the team at 1st Rate Garage Doors to have a wind resistant door installed.
 A wind resistant door will be made of much stronger material to withstand higher wind speeds.
 It will be a one time change, and you’ll be prepared for any storms for several years.
 Once your stronger door is in, it will give you more time to focus on getting the rest of your home ready for the storm.